RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 anyathā, pramāṇ'—ādi-satt"-ābhyupagame 'pi jñān'-ān:avasthāyā' duṣ—pariharatvāt | ^p241

-na ca vācyaṃ ‘‹mat-pakṣe svarūpa-sattā-jñanena vyavahārasya caritārthayituṃ śakyatvān, na jñānasya (ŚM,RŚ taj-jñāna) parampar"-ān:anusaraṇam ucitam, na tv evaṃ tvat-pakṣe; jñāna-svarūpa-satt"-āṅgīkāra-prasaṅgād›’ iti;
+na ca vācyaṃ ‘‹mat-pakṣe svarūpa-sattā-jñanena vyavahārasya caritārthayituṃ śakyatvān, na jñānasya (ŚM,RŚ taj-jñāna) parampar"-ān:anusaraṇam ucitam |
+na tv evaṃ tvat-pakṣe;
+jñāna-svarūpa-satt"-āṅgīkāra-prasaṅgād›’ iti;
 svarūpa-sattām ādāy' āpi pariharato 'n:avasthā-prasaṅgasya sva-prakāśa-prastāve vaktavyatvāt | ^p242

-yathā ca, tvat-pakṣe svarūpa-sattv'-ā:viśeṣe 'pi jñāna-svarūpa-satt" aiva paraṃ vyavahār'-opapādikā, na ghaṭ'—ādi-sattā, evam ev' ā:sattv'-ā:viśeṣe 'pi jñānam ev' āsad:vyavahār'-opapādakaṃ n' ānyat | ^p243
+yathā ca tvat-pakṣe svarūpa;sattv'-ā:viśeṣe 'pi jñāna-svarūpa-satt" aiva paraṃ vyavahār'-opapādikā, na ghaṭ'—ādi-sattā, evam ev' ā:sattv'-ā:viśeṣe 'pi jñānam ev' ā:sad vyavahār'-opapādakaṃ, n' ānyat | ^p243

-‘asac c' opapādakaṃ’ c' eti cen, na;
+‘‘‹a:sac c' opapādakaṃ c'’ eti vyāhatam›’ iti cen, na;
-‘sad upapādakam’ iti kuto na vyāhatam?
-‘na’ hi ‘sad upapādakam, asac ca n'’ eti kvacid āvayoḥ siddham | ^p244
+‘sad upapādakam’ iti kuto na vyāhatam? na hi ‘sad upapādakam, a:sac ca n'’ eti kvacid āvayoḥ siddham | ^p244

 #### Translation

 Otherwise, because it would be difficult to reject the infinite regress of knowledge even if we accept the existence of the means of valid knowledge.

 And, don't say
-‘As concerns me, since I can accomplish my goal with the knowledge that the nature of our interaction exists, the fact that the sequence does not follow form knowledge is not appropriate.
+‘In my view, since I can accomplish my goal with the knowledge that the nature of our interaction exists, it makes sense that no uninterrupted series of knowledge follows;
-But it's not so in your case,
+but it's not so in your view,
-because you have to acknowledge the existence of the nature of knowledge.’
+because you have to acknowledge the existence of the nature of knowledge,’ because when we will discuss self-evidence, we will show that even someone who has accepted the truth of something's nature refuting us will incur in infinite regress.

+And, just like in your view, despite the fact that there is no difference between existence and something's nature it's only the existence of the nature of knowledge that ultimately effects our behaviour, not the existence of pots etc, in the same way even where there is no difference with non-existence something non-existent effects our behaviour, not something else.

+If you say that something is both non-existent and effecting is contradictory, I say no;
+why is the fact that something existent is effecting not contradictory?
+Seeing as nowhere did we two establish that something existent is effecting and something non-existent is not.

 #### ŚM Commentary

 #### RŚ Commentary

 #### Notes

+That is, the opponent might argue that for him the ultimate knowledge is the knowledge of their interaction, which needs no subsequent knowledge to be proven

+Reminder to a later section

 ### Passage 25